 What is a PAS 2030?

-PAS 2030 (publicly available specification) is a British Standards Institute (BSI) standard which sets out the requirements for installing, commissioning and handover of Energy Efficiency Measures (EEM’s) in Domestic retrofit projects.
+PAS 2030 (publicly available specification) is a British Standards Institute (BSI) standard which sets out the requirements for installing, commissioning and handover of Energy Efficiency Measures (EEM’s) in domestic retrofit projects.
+The primary objective of PAS is to assists installers to comply with its requirements for EEMs, providing installation specification for a measure specific Annex.
+Compliance with the PAS standard requires each installation to meet all of the requirements of PAS 2030.

-All retrofit installers who want to install one or more specified EEM’s under public funded schemes such as ECO need to be PAS 2030 certified to access these schemes.
-PAS is required for all funded works under ECO, Local Authority Delivery Funding and the future Home Upgrades Grant.
+All retrofit installers who want to install one or more specified EEMs under public funded schemes such as ECO need to be PAS 2030 certified to access these schemes.
+PAS is required for all funded works such as ECO, Local Authority Delivery Funding and the future Home Upgrades Grant.
 It is a fundamental requirement under the TrustMark Scheme Rules.

 PAS 2030 and PAS 2035 transition arrangements

-The new PAS 2030:19 standard became mandated for all funded energy efficiency measures effective on 1st July 2021, as such any work started under the old PAS 2030:17 standard must be completed and lodged into the TrustMark Data Warehouse before this date.
+The PAS 2030:19 standard became mandated for all funded energy efficiency measures effective on 1st July 2021, as such any work started under the old PAS 2030:17 standard must be completed and lodged into the TrustMark Data Warehouse before this date.
 All work lodged from 1st July 2021 must be carried out and lodged in accordance with the PAS 2030:19 and PAS 2035:19 standards and lodgement to the Data Warehouse must be made by a TrustMark registered Retrofit Coordinator.
-With the exception of the Green Homes Voucher Scheme and LAD 1a and 1b which can be lodged under existing PAS 2030:17 arrangement until the 31st of October 2021.

 Supporting our members with PAS 2030:19